-Janssen Biotech has entered into a global partnership and collaboration with Legend Biotech with an aim of manufacturing and commercialising experimental CART-cell therapy LCAR-B38M.
-The therapy is targeted towards treating Multiple Myeloma.
+Janssen Biotech has entered into a global partnership and collaboration with Legend Biotech with an aim of manufacturing and commercializing experimental CART-cell therapy LCAR-B38M.
+This therapy is targeted towards treating Multiple Myeloma.

 Founded in 2013, Juno Therapeutics was acquired by Celgene Corporation for an astounding $9 billion in January 2018.
 Juno Therapeutics is a clinical-stage immunotherapy company that is revolutionizing medicine by re-engaging the body’s immune system to treat cancer.
 Juno’s pipeline of investigation CAR T cell product candidates applies its CAR and TCR technologies against a variety of cancer targets.